The Way You Make Me Feel: Live performances

 "The Way You Make Me Feel" was performed by Jackson on all three of his world concert series tours as a solo artist as well as during award shows.
 For a majority of the song's performances, Jackson would wear a blue dress shirt with a white T-shirt and black pants with a white belt.
 The song was first performed in concert by Jackson during the encore of the second leg of his Bad World Tour from 1987 to 1989.
 A live version of the song is available on the DVD Live at Wembley July 16, 1988.

 He performed "The Way You Make Me Feel" at the 1988 Grammy Awards ceremony, during which Jackson wore his signature outfit and his signature black fedora, while doing a dance routine with four other dancers, and performed the song along with another one of his songs, "Man in the Mirror".
 This performance was staged and choreographed by Vincent Paterson.

 Tatiana Thumbtzen, who appeared in the short film for "The Way You Make Me Feel", joined Jackson in some concerts of his Bad World Tour, and performed the song with him, strutting across the stage while he pursued her.
 However, she was fired from the tour by Jackson's manager after an incident during one of the performances in which she approached Jackson and kissed him onstage.

 "The Way You Make Me Feel" was also performed during the first leg of Jackson's Dangerous World Tour from June 1992 to November 1993.
 The tour was supposed to be longer, but was canceled due to Jackson's health concerns and stress from the child sexual abuse accusations made against him.
 The next performance of the song was during select dates of Jackson's world concert series tour, HIStory.
 The song was performed during selected concerts from September 1996 to June 1997.
-The last performance of the song was at the Michael Jackson: 30th Anniversary Celebration in 2001 at Madison Square Garden on September 7 and September 10, 2001.
-The video footage from the performance (which included Britney Spears) was featured on CBS in November 2001, as a two-hour television special.
+The last performance of the song was at the Michael Jackson: 30th Anniversary Celebration in 2001 at Madison Square Garden on September 7 and 10, 2001.
+The video footage from the performance was featured on CBS in November 2001 as a two-hour television special.

 Since March 2009, Jackson was preparing to perform "The Way You Make Me Feel" during his This Is It concert series from 2009 to 2010.
 Following Jackson's death in June of the same year, video footage of Jackson rehearsing the song was featured in the 2009 concert documentary film Michael Jackson's This Is It.
 The video rehearsal footage was also featured on the films DVD in January 2010.

+Guests

+Guests who filled Thumbtzen's role in live performances included the following: